sjnakib/portfolio-v3/specification.md

   - **Position**: Sticky navigation bar fixed at the top of the viewport
   - **Left Section**:
     - Site domain name "sjnakib" in a stadium-shaped border as logo
+    - Small solid circle in primary color preceding the text for visual interest
+    - Circle perfectly aligned with the text baseline for visual harmony
     - Hover animation with subtle scale-up (transform: scale(1.05)) and color shift matching the site theme
     - Stadium shape uses border-radius with elongated sides for distinctive appearance
     - Links to homepage (/)